Jonathan defends, frequently as a leading junior, in cases of complexity, weight and public profile.

 Jonathan defends regularly as a leading junior in complex fraud cases, such as income tax, VAT, Excise Duty and PAYE evasions, money laundering, fraud by misrepresentation/abuse of position and investment frauds.
 He acted recently in a multi-million pound boiler-room and money laundering fraud as leading junior.
 He also recently represented a Managing Director in a six-month trial alleging a multi-million-pound tax evasion fraud.
 He was then leading junior counsel representing the Managing Director of a company producing and fitting non-compliant exhausting systems which were supplied to customers who wanted to drive their vehicles in London’s Low Emission Zone.

 Because of his experience as a Chair of Accountancy Regulators’ committees, he has developed a unique understanding of the best working practices of accountants and company directors.
 As a result, he frequently represents company directors and accountants facing serious criminal charges.
-In the last 3 years he has represented 4 different company directors at trial, in various parts of the Country, securing acquittals for 3.
+In the last few years he has represented 4 different company directors at trial, in various parts of the Country, securing acquittals for 3.
 Each fraud was complex, paper-heavy and high-value.

-These cases are usually investigated and prosecuted by specialist fraud and e-commerce teams within the CPS, HMRC, VOSA, NCA, National Fraud Squad and Trading Standards.
-He is currently instructed in several complex frauds, including a Royal Mail prosecution which has more than 1,000,000 pages of served material.
+These cases are usually investigated and prosecuted by specialist fraud and e-commerce teams within the CPS, HMRC, VOSA, NCA, Post Office, National Fraud Squad and Trading Standards.